Sweee2012/LlamaIndex-Simple-Project/README.md

 •	Internally routes the query to a Python multiply (a, b) function.
 •	Returns the correct computed answer, e.g., "The answer to 1234 * 4567 is: 5,618,916."

-#2.
-AI Agent Using RAG Capabilities
+#AI Agent Using RAG Capabilities

 Using the LlamaIndex Starter Tutorial, I extended a basic function-agent by adding RAG capabilities enabling the AI assistant to solve math problems and answer natural language questions from documents.